instructlab/instructlab/README.md

  'generated_ggml-malachite-7b-0226-Q4_K_M_2024-02-29T19 09 48.json'   'train_ggml-malachite-7b-0226-Q4_K_M_2024-02-29T19 09 48.jsonl'
  'test_ggml-malachite-7b-0226-Q4_K_M_2024-02-29T19 09 48.jsonl'
 ```

-> **NOTE:** ⏳ This can take from 15 minutes to 1+ hours to complete, depending on your computing resources.

 It is also possible to run the generate step against a different model via an
 OpenAI-compatible API.
 For example, the one spawned by `lab serve` or any remote or locally hosted LLM (e.g. via [ollama](ollama.ai/), [LM Studio](https://lmstudio.ai), etc.)